hayhay33/950/labs/lab-3_1.md

 To measure battery voltage, we can use the analog pins on the Arduino, similar to how we did in lab 1.
 The caveat of this is, however, that the analog pins can **only take up to 5V!!** So, before reading the battery in, we need to build a voltage divider to step the battery voltage down to 5V max.

-Using our voltage divider [(see the resources page for more)](/resources), we can take 2 1k resistors and step 9V down to 4.5V max.
+Using our voltage divider [(see the resources page for more)](/resources), we can take 2 1k$$\Omega$$ resistors and step 9V down to 4.5V max.
 Go ahead and build this voltage divider.

-When you are done, your 9V battery should have the black wire going to GND, and the red wire going to **both** Vin **and** a voltage divider.
+When you are done, your 9V battery should have the black wire going to GND, and the red wire going to **both** Vin on the Arduino **and** a voltage divider.

 Now, let's test that the voltages look about right.
 Go to File → Examples → Basics → AnalogReadSerial and change the `analogRead()` function called in `loop()` to be the pin you plugged your voltage divider into.
 Run this code and make note of the values it returns.

 You know on the Arduino Nano this value will be between 0-1024, and that your max voltage, as reported by the Arduino, is 5V.
-Convert your raw value to the voltage the Arduino read by dividing it by 1023 and multiplying it by 5V.
+Convert your raw value to the voltage by dividing it by 1023 and multiplying it by 5V.
 This is the voltage your Arduino recorded.

 Your battery, however, has a higher voltage than that.
-We now need to undo the effects of the voltage divider to determine the batteries original voltage.
+We now need to undo the effects of the voltage divider to determine the battery's original voltage.
 Since we used the same resistance on either side of the voltage divider, the voltage is being cut in half.
 Therefore, we can simply multiply the Arduino's recorded voltage by 2 to get the 9V battery's voltage.
 It should be somewhere between 8 and 10V.

-### 3. Adding the TMP36
+### 3. Adding the TMP36 Sensors

 Just like we did in the last lab, we now need to plug in the TMP36 to an analog pin on the Arduino.
 Here is the wiring diagram again for your reference:

 [![TMP36 Pinout](https://cdn-learn.adafruit.com/assets/assets/000/000/471/large1024/temperature_tmp36pinout.gif?1447975787)](https://learn.adafruit.com/tmp36-temperature-sensor/overview)

+**Do this process twice to record data from two TMP36 sensors.
+When we launch our weather balloons we will want to measure the internal temperature of our payload and the external temperature of the atmosphere.**

+### 4. Adding the Pressure Sensor

+### 5. Adding the Humidity Sensor

+### 6. Adding the Accelerometer

-### 4. Adding the MicroSD Card Adapter Module
+### 7. Adding the MicroSD Card Adapter Module

 Unlike the other sensors and modules we have used so far, the MicroSD module we are using uses the Arduino's digital pins.
 Luckily for us, there are libraries (that you should have installed when following the tutorial and initially setting up your Arduino IDE), that handle all the complicated digital interfacing for us.
 All we need to know is which pins to plug the adapter module into.